-Maybe, you grew up in a place with serious winters.
-Maybe, you are going to a place where snow is starting to pile up.
+Maybe you grew up in a place with serious winters.
+Or maybe you are going to a place where snow is starting to pile up.
 Whatever the case is, you should think of snow driving as tennis players think of grass courts vs. clay courts.
 You have a different surface where you drive and you might need to adjust your speed.
 But this does not necessarily change the way you drive.

 If you are driving on snow, it is all a matter of friction.
 You handle the wheels and the pedals differently.
 You have to make sure that when you hit the brake, your grip on the road us working, you can steer, accelerate and have full stops when you want.
 And there’s a lot less friction when you are driving through snow.